netidx/netidx-book/src/browser/bscript-stdfn.md

 ```

 Compiles and executes the browser script program specified by it's
 argument, or produces an error if the program is invalid.
+This will
+produce a node event graph that keeps running until the text of the
+code fed to eval changes, which will cause the new program to be
+evaluated.
+As such, once eval is successful for a specific program,
+that program will not be semantically distinguisible from bscript that
+is part of a view definition or in a container cell.

 e.g.
 ```